|Position in department||Professor Emeritus

 - Some aspects of the history of the life-sciences (especially Darwin and Wallace).

-A detailed account of my contributions, and the areas of debate that I've been involved in is given in Moog, S. & Stones, R. (eds) Nature, Social Relations and Human Needs: essays in honour of Ted Benton (Palgrave Macmillan, 2009)
+A detailed account of his contributions, and the areas of debate that he has been involved in is given in Moog, S. & Stones, R. (eds) Nature, Social Relations and Human Needs: essays in honour of Ted Benton (Palgrave Macmillan, 2009)

 Usually from 6-8 Ph.D. students, working on various aspects of social and political theory, but with an increasing focus on ecological and environmental social movements, global issues, and green/left social theory.